YizhuoLu/Dynamic-Programming/README.md

 9. LargestSquareOf1InMatrix: Find the length of the largest square of 1's in a given binary matrix.
 10. LongestConsecutiveOnes: Find the length of the longest consecutive one's in a given array (only contains 0 or 1).
 11. LargestCrossWithAll1s: find the largest cross with the same arm lengths and two arms join at the central point of each other in the given matrix.
+12. LargestXInMatrix: Given a Matrix that contains only 0 and 1.
+Find and return arm length of the largest 'X' of '1's.